natemacfadden/natemacfadden/README.md

 ## Optimization

 - **[fanroots](https://github.com/LiamMcAllisterGroup/fanroots)** - Library for optimization over $\sim200$-dimensional piecewise-smooth functions whose analytic form changes across cone boundaries.
-Specifically designed for functions of `Kähler moduli space' in string theory, for which FanRoots is used to locate special points where desired physics can be engineered, as in [Candidate de Sitter Vacua](https://arxiv.org/abs/2406.13751).
+Specifically designed for functions of 'Kähler moduli space' in string theory, for which FanRoots is used to locate special points where desired physics can be engineered, as in [Candidate de Sitter Vacua](https://arxiv.org/abs/2406.13751).
 Achieves order-of-magnitude speedups over the prior methods used there.
 - **[The DNA of Calabi-Yau Hypersurfaces](https://doi.org/10.1002/prop.70060)** *(Fortschritte der Physik, 2025; [code](https://github.com/sheride/cyopt))* - Custom genetic algorithm with hyperparameters tuned by Bayesian optimization; combinatorial optimization over Calabi-Yau search spaces up to ~$10^{36}$ candidates, substantially outperforming MCMC, simulated annealing, and best-first search on both maximization and inverse problems.
 Built on [the NTFE encoding](https://arxiv.org/abs/2309.10855), which eliminates the search space's exponential redundancy.

 ## Systems/Kernels/HPC